circle-Flow/Circleos/README.md

 ❤️ Credits

 Built with 🦀 Rust, ✨ Tokio, 🧩 Serde, and ❤️ by open-source contributors.
-CircleOSD is a sandbox for innovation — not a replacement OS, but a vision for modular computing.
+CircleOSD is a sandbox for innovation — a replacement OS, with a vision for modular computing.

 ========================================
 🌀  CircleOSD Core Daemon Boot Sequence v0.2.0